dart-lang/language/working/macros/feature-specification.md

 - No identifier in `code` may refer to a constant which refers to any system environment variable, Dart define, or other configuration which is not otherwise visible to macros.
-- All identifiers in `code` must be defined outside of current strongly connected component (that is, the strongly connected component which triggered the current macro expansion).
+- All identifiers in `code` must be defined outside of the current [strongly connected component][] (that is, the strongly connected component which triggered the current macro expansion).

 The `DartObject` API is an abstract representation of an object, which can represent types which are not visible to the macro itself.
 It will closely